 This study has limitations which should be taken into account.
-First, with the current data, we were not able to perfectly disentangle assortative mating from convergence.
+First, with the current data, we were not able to find strong evidence for couple convergence over time.
 We did make use of both age and time-together data (proxied by time at the same address) to help shed light on this question, and were able to show that certain traits indeed appear to converge as a couple spends more time together while other traits appear to be more important in the selection process (i.e. true assortative mating).
 However, to properly assess the question, longitudinal data including measures before couples were together would be best suited to disentangle the complex relationship between assortative mating and convergence.
-Secondly, While gamma and rho represent independent paths from X_i to Y_p (assortative mating through the exposure and outcome, respectively), our results suggest that the computed effects using MR estimates are not perfectly independent.
-This could potentially be due to overlap in genetic instruments or phenotypic similarity.
-To the best of our ability, we tried to mitigate this bias.
+Secondly, while assortative mating through the exposure (γ) and the outcome (ρ) represent independent paths from Xi to Yp, our results suggest that the computed effects using MR estimates are not perfectly independent.
+This could potentially be due to overlap in genetic instruments, bidirectional causal effect between them or the fact that both estimates depend on the causal from X to Y. To the best of our ability, we tried to mitigate this bias.
 In the calculation of rho, we used a MVMR approach to remove effects of X on Y. Also, when summing gamma and rho we first residualized gamma for effects of rho to ensure independence.
 Finally, in an effort to increase statistical power, we limited our traits to those with significant correlation amongst couples and >5 valid IVs (among a few other filtering criteria).
 As a result, anthropometric traits constituted a larger proportion of our traits under study and represent a large percentage of our significant findings.
 Other phenotypes, such as behavioural and lifestyle traits, were included where possible but, in general, with less statistical power due to both lower couple correlation and less IVs.
 Additionally, we were limited to the traits in the UKBB.

-In conclusion, we …
+In summary, we have surveyed a large number of complex traits with significant couple correlation in the UK Biobank and explored to which extent the observed couple similarity is due to couple convergence or confounding (i.e. assortment for correlated phenotypes).
+We have also demonstrated that cross-trait assortment can largely be explained by assortments between either trait and substantial causal effects between these traits.
+Our findings provide new insights into possible mechanisms underlying observed assortative mating patterns at an unprecedented scale.

 References